Jussi Hanhimäki

-Jussi M. Hanhimäki (born February 3, 1965 in Espoo) is a Finnish historian, specializing in the history of the Cold War, American foreign policy, transatlantic relations, international organizations and refugees.
+Jussi M. Hanhimäki (born February 3, 1965, in Espoo) is a Finnish historian, specializing in the history of the Cold War, American foreign policy, transatlantic relations, international organizations and refugees.

 Background

-Hanhimäki is currently professor of international history at the Graduate Institute of International and Development Studies, in Geneva.
+Hanhimäki is currently professor and the chair of the department of international history and politics at the Graduate Institute of International and Development Studies, in Geneva.
 He has previously taught at the London School of Economics and Political Science.
 His book The Flawed Architect: Henry Kissinger and American Foreign Policy has been acclaimed by his academic peers.
-In the US media, however, its reception was lukewarm and the book was criticized for representing "standard-issue European leftist" views.
+In the U.S. media, however, its reception was lukewarm.